Skip to main content

 • Genres: pop, acoustic, confessional lyrics, bright vocals

-• Prompt: Relaxed reggae track with syncopated guitar, warm male vocals, and uplifting lyrics about unity.
+• Prompt: Relaxed reggae track with syncopated guitar, warm vocals, and uplifting lyrics about unity.

 • Genres: reggae, warm vocals, uplifting, offbeat rhythm

-• Prompt: High-energy K-pop track with bilingual lyrics, trap beats, rap sections, and bold female vocals.
+• Prompt: High-energy K-pop track with bilingual lyrics, trap beats, rap sections, and bold vocals.

 • Genres: K-pop, trap beats, rap, powerful vocals, dynamic drop

-• In the “Type up to 5 genres or vibes” field, you can even write something like “Rammstein-inspired” or “Swift-style pop” alongside descriptors like “acoustic guitar,” “deep male voice,” or “emotional storytelling.”
+• In the “Type up to 5 genres or vibes” field, you can write something like “Rammstein-inspired” or “Swift-style pop” alongside descriptors like [acoustic guitar], [deep male voice], or [emotional storytelling]

-• The more you describe the instruments, tempo, and mood, the better the AI will capture the sound you’re going for.
+• The more you describe the instruments, tempo, and mood, the closer the AI gets to the sound you're after

 Did this answer your question?